Tom’s Top 7: World’s Best Disney Hotels

 One of the best parts about the Disney parks is outside the gates, at the resort hotels that extend the sense of immersive theme and offering uniquely compelling experiences of their own.
 We’ve stayed at nearly every hotel at Walt Disney World, Disneyland, Disneyland Paris, Tokyo Disneyland, Hong Kong Disneyland, and Shanghai Disneyland (and the four we haven’t stayed at we’ve visited) to bring you this list.

-This list is weighted almost entirely towards theme and design, with room quality, dining, and most other amenities factored in to a very minor degree.
+This list is weighted almost entirely towards theme and design–it’s really more a list of Imagineering’s best work than it is the best hotels in the traditional sense of how those are review.
+Room quality, dining, and other amenities are factored in to only a very minor degree.
 Basically, I’m focusing on what I think most defines a Disney resort, and choosing the resorts that best exemplify those qualities.

 This post has been a long time in the making, as I believe I first teased it nearly two years ago.
 It’s been in draft for a while now, with many additions and removals during that time.
 My resort preferences frequently change, and my hope was to get something close to ‘concrete’ with this list.